kyma-project/busola/docs/extensibility/display-widgets.md

 ###### Widget-specific parameters

 - **placeholder** - an optional property to change the default empty text placeholder `-` with a custom string.
-  If the translation section has a translation with the id the same as the string, the translation is used.
+  If the translation section has a translation entry with the ID that is the same as the **placeholder** string, the translation is used.

 #### Example